Indian Institute of Advanced Studies (IIAS) at Shimla has at least two photographs of Jinnah on its walls.

 Is it an anti-National Institution?
 It’s management too should be hauled on coals as is being done in the case of AMU!

-The Students Union, AMU granted Life Membership to Jinnah in 1938, thus along with photographs of other Life Members, his too adorn the walls of the Union Hall.
+The Students Union, AMU granted Life Membership to Jinnah in 1938, a period when Mr Jinnah was a leader of the Congress party, thus along with photographs of other Life Members, his too adorn the walls of the Union Hall.
+He was invited as a nationalist leader who was participating in the National Movement.
+The Lahore Resolution (seeking Pakistan in 1940) had not come by then.
+It was still two years in future!

-Jinnah also was historically related with the IIAS, and thus his photographs are there.
+Jinnah also was historically related with the IIAS, and thus his photographs are there too.

 In both the places his photos are there as he is part of the history of this nation and it’s National Movement, unlike, say, VD Savarkar who collaborated with those who enslaved the nation!